CiscoSecurity/sxo-05-security-workflows/docs/workflows/talos/0002-single-post-casebook.md

 1. Loop through each observable and get its Threat Response disposition
 1. For observables that weren't clean, conduct Threat Response enrichment to get sightings
 1. For modules with sightings, build the text to post to Webex
-1. Create the Threat Response casebook and, if a teams room is provided, post a message to Webex
+1. Create the SecureX casebook and, if a teams room is provided, post a message to Webex

 ---